JessDataNLP/GenderID-CLI/README.md

 ## Features

 - **Ease of Use**: Simple CLI interface for straightforward execution.
+Users can specify the API key and the column name containing personal names for processing.
 - **OpenAI Integration**: Directly utilizes the OpenAI API for advanced gender identification.
-- **Flexible Data Handling**: Works with datasets to add a new column for gender identification results.
-- **Customizable Inputs**: Users can specify the API key and the column name containing personal names for processing.

 ## Disclaimer